Don't Avoid Climbing Those Stairs

 Climbing stairs regularly can give a really good workout.

 I have two flights of stairs in my current home, making it impossible to avoid climbing those stairs several times a day.
 But that is not such a bad thing.
 Stair climbing provides a very good workout.
 I kept a count and I had climbed at least one of those two flights five times before 10 o’clock this morning.

 Stair climbing is a unique form of exercise that can have a powerful and positive impact on your health over time.

 Like regular walking, climbing the stairs every day is key to improved health.

 - If you can climb eight flights of stairs a day, this will lower average early mortality risk considerably.

-- Seven minutes stair climbing a day can halve the risk of heart attack over 10 years.
+- Seven minutes of stair climbing a day can halve the risk of heart attack over ten years.

 - Just two minutes extra stair climbing a day is enough to stop average middle age weight gain.

 Stair climbing delivers these benefits by improving your cardiovascular fitness, being officially classed as a 'vigorous' form of exercise to burn even more calories per minute than jogging does.